Officially: The Greater Cincinnati Northern Kentucky International Airport.

 Cincinnati in the upper left card below.

-These two are Cincinnati's Lunken Airport in the 1937 Flood
+These five are Cincinnati's Lunken Airport in the 1937 Flood

 One of the reasons the Feds chose to put the new larger airport in Kentucky was the earlier flooding of Lunken, a.k.a.
 Sunken Lunken, where a plane first landed in 1918.